yichenghuang980/Bitcoin/README.md

 consumerPrice: triggered by EventWatch inside SQS instance "sentiment" to receive and rearrange messages into a dataframe, interact with AWS Comprehend, and save the final sentiment analyses as .csv file into S3 bucket "ids706"
 ### Part 2: SageMaker
-Import accumulated datasets from a certain period of web scraping and train a machine learning model to predict Bitcoin price.
+Import accumulated datasets from a certain period of web scraping and train a linear time series model to predict Bitcoin price and LDA model to cluster community review.

 ## Complete Basic Work Flow
 First, producer lambda is trigger by CloudWatch and will scrape Bitcoin price once a day and community review every 10-20 mins from specific websites and update the corresponding DynamoDB tables and S3 buckets.